How to choose the right type of piano?

-An acoustic piano is something that many people strives for, not only piano lovers like me. tho It's very common that people want this giant instrument in their houses because of their beautiful sound and it's impact on the interior.
+An acoustic piano is something that many people strive for, not only piano lovers like me. tho It's very common that people want this giant instrument in their houses because of their beautiful sound and its impact on the interior.
 And I truly agree that it's a beautiful instrument.

 It comes with three different pedals, soft, sostenuto and sustain.
-The sustain pedal is the most used ones.
+The sustain pedal is the most used one.

 Two types of acoustic piano

-When talking about acoustic pianos, there is two different types, either we talk about a grand piano or upright piano.
-The grand piano is more likely to be used in musical.
+When talking about acoustic pianos, there are two different types, either we talk about a grand piano or upright piano.
+The grand piano is more likely to be used in musicals.
 With that said, it doesn't mean that you can't have one in your house.
 You actually can, if you can fit it because it's size can be very big and have a big weight.

 The upright piano is more common to see in folks houses.
-You probably also see'n it in a old wild west saloon or when someone is playing blues.
-It's a bit cheaper then a grand, which can fly away in costs easily.
+You probably also seen it in an old wild west saloon or when someone is playing blues.
+It's a bit cheaper than a grand, which can fly away in costs easily.
 So if your on a budget and still going to buy a acoustic piano, then you will probably go for the upright piano.

-It is extremely difficult or maybe impossible to recreate the exactly similar acoustic sound, lucky enough todays technology have made an extraordinary job to make digital pianos as similar as possible to an acoustic piano.
-Actually sometimes a digital piano nowadays could sound better than an acoustic piano thanks to the tech industry and the audio engineers that record each note of top of real pianos to then put it in a digital piano.
+It is extremely difficult or maybe impossible to recreate the exactly similar acoustic sound, lucky enough today's technology ha done an extraordinary job to make digital pianos as similar as possible to an acoustic piano.
+Actually sometimes a digital piano nowadays could sound better than an acoustic piano thanks to the tech industry and the audio engineers that record each note on top of real pianos to then put it in a digital piano.

-These digital pianos are the most common piano type you will see in peoples houses nowdays.
+These digital pianos are the most common piano type you will see in peoples houses nowadays.
 Because of its flexibility like an electronic keyboard and it's similarity to an acoustic piano, people will buy these.
 They also aren't that expensive.
-The price range can vary alot and you can for sure find a good digital piano for 300-400$.
+The price range can vary a lot and you can for sure find a good digital piano for 300-400$.